skamalj/sensorstatusGCP/Readme.md

 Do remeber to set you project and topic name in .env file.

 ## Note
->> psycopg2 postgresql library does not work straight away with dataflow, as it need OS level packages to be installed as well as a dependency.
+>> psycopg2 postgresql library does not work straight away with dataflow, as it need OS level packages to be installed as a dependency.
 This will need custom ima0ge to work with, hence pg8000 was used which is native python.